khamidou/khamidou.github.io/_posts/2014-07-20-await-statement-in-javascript.markdown

 There's only two major changes between the `greet` macro and this one:

-1. We're using variadic parameters to capture every token after the macro.
+1. We're using variadic parameters differently than in the previous example: instead of capturing function parameters we use them to capture every token after the macro.
 2. We're redefining `var` as a macro.
 This lets us expands constructs like `var result = await $.get`.
 To get more specific, we're redefining `var` as an anonymous macro because we don't want sweet to try to expand every `var` inside the macro.

 By the way, do you wonder where these weird `result$511` and al come from?
 It's because sweet macros are _hygienic_: when they get expanded, identifiers are renamed to prevent name clashes.